infrahq/infra/docs/api.md

 ## Tokens

 Tokens are used to provide **user** access.
-Token format is a standard signed JWT (JSON Web Tokens) with the following claims:
+Token format is a standard signed JWT (JSON Web Token) format with the following claims:

 ```
 {
-  user: "us_29kf02j3a0i291k",
+  user: "us_29kf02j3a0i291k",  # user id
   exp: 1516239022              # expiry date
 }
 ```